 Perfect Chicken and Waffles

 The dish begins with a layer of crispy golden waffles.
-The sugar sweetness of the waffles is a perfect foil for the second tier—salty, savory fried chicken, moist and succulent with a crisp, crackly crunch.
-And then the sauce—should it be honey sweet, or spicy, or a bit of both?
+The sugary sweetness of the waffles is a perfect foil for the second tier—salty, savory fried chicken, moist and succulent with a crisp, crackly crunch.
+And then the sauce—should it be honey-sweet, spicy, or a bit of both?

 Perhaps a more important question is this: Who invented this quirky combination of breakfast and dinner?

 Let’s start with the waffle.
 In Medieval Europe, communion wafers (Eucharist) were commonly manufactured by nuns; they were used not only for the celebration of Mass but also as a “fasting food” since they contain no animal products (eggs, lard, milk, butter).
 However, members of the nobility had the ability to supplement the tastes and texture of these “humble” wafers with the inclusion of expensive flavorings such as sugar, spices, and orange blossom water (pleasure in self-denial?).
 By the 13th century, wafers were a common part of royal cuisine.

 Finally, in the 13th century, someone had the brilliant idea of embellishing the wafers by cooking them on patterned iron plates.
 This might have begun with the inscription of communion wafers (Eucharist) with the cross of Christ.
 The most common secular pattern was the honeycomb of course.
 And guess what?
 The Dutch word for honeycomb is “wafel.”
 Finally, the waffle was born.
 But how did it jump across the pond?